-Subject Selection Event Timeline
+Subject Selection Event Timeline 2024 (for 2025 Subjects)

-Event Date or Week Conversations Starters Year 10 students engage in conversations with their classroom teachers about senior options in their subject.
+Event Date or Week T2 Conversations Starters Year 10 students engage in conversations with their classroom teachers about senior options in their subject.
 Whole class discussion and time for students to ask initial questions.
-Students are given their 2024 Subject Selection Booklets at their Year Meeting (signed for).
-Week 6/7 Taking the conversation further Students take part in events/discussions/information gathering/mini Q&A/subject taster sessions that are led by subject specialists and Head Teachers.
-Week 6/7 Excursion to Year 10 Careers Expo Week 7 - Thu 8 Jun Subject Selection Information Evening at School Inviting Parents into the Conversation.
-Hear from teachers, Head Teachers, Deputy Principals, our current seniors and your children to make the discussion about their plans and routes.
-Week 8 - Wed 14 Jun 4:30-5:30 Showcase - PS&Hall 5:30-6:00 Presentation - Hall Year 10 Interviews Students each have an interview with key personnel.
-Parents are invited to attend with their child either in person or using Facetime.
-Week 8/9 15/16/19 Jun Further family discussions and individual reflections Students and parents continue conversations around subject choices.
-Week 8 Web Choices Open & Close Students make their subject selections for Year 11 online.
-HTTPS://my.edval.education/login Week 9 opens 3pm 19 Jun closes 3pm 21 Jun Timetable Changes To allow for the timely management of timetable changes, the Deputy Principal will communicate processes and procedures for students to follow around applying for subject changes.
-Term 1 2024
+HTs supporting teachers to do this.
+Week 5 Year 10 Careers Expo Excursion - all Year 10 students attend the careers expo Week 6 Thu 6 June Inviting Parents into the Conversation Week 8 Subject Selection Information Evening for Year 10 (and Year 9 Accelerated).
+Hear from teachers, Head Teachers, Deputy Principals, our Mon 17 June current senior students and your children to start the discussion about their plans and pathways.
+4:15pm - 6:00pm Year 10 Interviews Week 8 Students each have an interview time on 18, 19 or 20 June.
+Parents are invited to attend with their child (either in person or using Facetime).
+18, 19 & 20 June Further family discussions and individual reflections Students and parents continue conversations around subject choices.
+Week 8 Expression of Interest Open & Close Week 8/9 Students make their subject selections for Year 11 online using their unique WebCode, provided.
+HTTPS://my.edval.education/login opens 3pm 24 June closes 3pm 26 June Timetable Changes To allow for the timely management of timetable changes, the Deputy Principal will communicate processes and procedures for students to follow around applying for subject changes.
+Term 1 2025